 Receiving Financial Aid for Repeated Courses

-The policy allows a student to receive financial aid under the following situations:
+The policy allows a student to receive financial aid in the following situations:

 - To repeat any failed course until a passing grade is received.

-- To repeat one time any course in which you previously received a passing grade.
+- To repeat one time any course in which a passing grade was previously received.

 Financial Aid for Undergraduate Students

 Even though Grand Valley believes that the responsibility for financing a college education rests with students and their families, large amounts of aid are available.
-All forms of financial aid are viewed as supplemental to the total family effort.
-A student who receives a scholarship or grant should be willing to borrow and work to cover the remainder of his or her educational costs.
+A student who receives a scholarship or grant may need to be willing to borrow and work to cover the remainder of his or her educational costs.
 In fact, because no one program can cover all college expenses, aid programs are usually combined in "packages" suited to the student's needs.
 This means that students receive aid in a variety of forms.
-Rarely would a student receive all one type of aid for example, a grant but may receive a mixture of grant, scholarship, student employment, and loan.
+Rarely would a student receive all one type of aid - for example, a grant - but may receive a mixture of grant, scholarship, student employment, and loan.

 To be considered for aid, a student must be admitted as a degree-seeking student.
 The financial aid a student receives is based on his or her enrollment status each semester.
-Refer to the Enrollment Requirements for Aid section.
-Exceptions are made for part-time students will be adjusted based on the number of credits they are attending.
+Refer to the Enrollment Requirements for Disbursement of Aid section.
+Financial aid awards for part-time students will be adjusted based on the number of credits they are attending.

 To maintain and renew aid, students must make satisfactory academic progress.
 For most federal and state aid, need must be demonstrated by submitting a Free Application for Federal Student Aid (FAFSA).
 Students are encouraged to visit www.fafsa.gov to file the FAFSA online.
 Contact the Financial Aid Office if you need assistance in obtaining or completing this form.